It all started

 As CEO, Martin has helmed the company since the start and continue to do so to this day.
 Other assignments include chairman at Neoeye AB and member of the board for 1928 Diagnostics.

-Chief Revenue Officer Henrik Lind joined Smart Eye in 2017, after previously being employed as a Technical Expert in Remote Sensing at Volvo Car Corporation.
+Chief Research Officer Henrik Lind joined Smart Eye in 2017, after previously being employed as a Technical Expert in Remote Sensing at Volvo Car Corporation.

 Henrik is an alumnus of Chalmers University of Technology, where he graduated with a Master of Science in Electrical Engineering.